Wonder Girl (Cassie Sandsmark): Fictional character biography

 Cassie spent most of her time at her mother's place of work, the Gateway City Museum of Antiquities, where she had a penchant for getting into trouble.
 She quickly befriended her mother's new employee, Wonder Woman, and was eager to help her.
-During a fight with a Doomsday clone and another battle with Decay, she created a costume and used magical acquirements (the Sandals of Hermes and the Gauntlet of Atlas) to help Wonder Woman, much to her mother's horror.
+During a fight with a Doomsday clone and another battle with Decay, she created a costume and used magical artifacts (the Sandals of Hermes and the Gauntlet of Atlas) to help Wonder Woman, much to her mother's horror.
 Cassie later had the opportunity to ask Zeus for a boon, and requested real superpowers.
 Zeus granted her request, but gave Dr. Sandsmark the ability to deactivate them.
 Dr. Sandsmark, however, reluctantly accepted her daughter's wish to be a superheroine and rarely, if ever, used this ability.
 Artemis was assigned as her teacher.

-Even without her power, Cassie was a problem child, and frequently had to change schools.
+Even without her powers, Cassie was a problem child, and frequently had to change schools.
 Throughout her teens, she attended Holliday School for Girls, Brewer High School, Dennis Peterson High School, Gateway City High School, and eventually the Saint Elias School for Girls.

 Young Justice

 Cassie heavily idolized Donna Troy, the original Wonder Girl, and to that effect wore a black wig over her natural blonde hair (it also helped to conceal her identity).
 Donna gave Cassie the second costume she wore as Wonder Girl, but Cassie was afraid to wear it lest it were ruined.
-She has been trained by Artemis, the former "stand-in" Wonder Woman.
 As Wonder Girl, Cassie joined Young Justice due to her crush on Superboy.
 She became close friends with Arrowette, Secret, and Empress.
-During her time with that group the dark god Oblivion caused Wonder Woman's Wonder Dome palace to destroy Gateway City.
+During her time with that group, the dark god Oblivion caused Wonder Woman's Wonder Dome palace to destroy Gateway City.
 Artemis ordered Cassie to help with crowd control instead of wasting time putting on her Wonder Girl disguise.
 Agreeing with her, Cassie revealed her secret identity before news cameras for the first time in her superhero career.
-Towards the end of the Young Justice series, Cassie became the leader of the team, after beating Robin during an election for command due to inner team tension following the recent revelation of Batman's security protocols against the rest of the Justice League, YJ uncomfortable with the idea that Robin had similar plans to use on them.
+Towards the end of the Young Justice series, Cassie became the leader of the team, beating Robin during an election for command due to inner-team tension following the recent revelation of Batman's security protocols against the rest of the Justice League, which made Young Justice uncomfortable that Robin had similar plans to use on them.
 Her secret identity was again publicly revealed when the second Silver Swan attacked her at her high school.

 Young Justice was disbanded after the events of Graduation Day, a crossover with Titans.
 During these events, Optitron offered to fund both the Titans and Young Justice.
 Donna Troy was seemingly killed by a rogue Superman android, leaving Cassie shaken and causing both teams to disband.